 Sweaty hands have a tendency to generate calluses.
 That’s because sweat makes it more difficult to grasp the weight, encouraging you to tighten your grip, which causes calluses by increasing the amount of friction between your hands and the bar.
 You can prevent this altogether by chalking up your hands before pumping your iron (many gyms provide lifting chalk, but you can also purchase it online for pretty cheap).
 Just be careful not to overdo it — not only will too much chalk cloud up the entire gym if you go waving it around, it can also increase the amount of friction between your hands and the weight (which again, will only cause more calluses).
 To avoid this, simply wipe off any excess chalk in between sets.

-This is a good alternative to lifting gloves (which simply provide extra padding between your hands and the weight), according to Jonathan Jordan, group instructor at Equinox Fitness.
+This is a good alternative to lifting gloves (which simply provide extra padding between your hands and the weight), according to decorated personal trainer Jonathan Jordan.
 “I prefer to not wear lifting gloves, because I like to feel the bar and build grip strength,” he says.
 “But some of my clients who hate calluses avoid them by using a thin pair of lifting gloves.”

 Get a Pumice Stone

 If your hands are already callused, you’re going to want to use a pumice stone about once per week, which we learned how to use in a previous article about fixing up gross-looking feet:

 “The most effective way to use a pumice stone is during a hot shower, when the callused skin is soft and moist.
 Make sure to wet the stone before using it, which will help it glide more easily across the skin.
 Then, gently rub the stone against the callused area until you’ve completely removed the dead skin — let the surface of the stone do the work for you.”